Glug Events hosted another evening of great talks over at the Shoreditch Townhall.

 UK Research & Innovation – Andrew Chitty

 UK Research and Innovation (UKRI) is the national funding agency investing in science and research in the UK.
 Operating across the whole of the UK with a combined budget of more than £6 billion, UKRI brings together the 7 Research Councils, Innovate UK and Research England.
-Professor Andrew Chitty leads the UK government’s largest investments into the creative industries.
+Professor Andrew Chitty leads the UK government’s most significant investments in the creative industries.

 Creative Review – Eliza Williams